Untapped Power Blog Series

 > Need critiques on a potential new design?
 Don’t pull everyone into a meeting that will waste extra time; use Teams.

 > Want to confirm the office at the end of the hall upstairs received their package?
-Don’t send someone who will end up “visiting” for half an hour; get a quick response in Teams.
+Don’t send someone up there who will end up “visiting” for half an hour; get a quick response in Teams.

 With its availability as a mobile app, online application, and desktop program, Teams is accessible wherever and whenever your staff needs it.
 And with custom settings on the mobile app, users don’t have to be bombarded with notifications.
 You can set quiet hours so you don’t receive alerts when you’re trying to sleep, and you can also customize settings based on whether you’re using the desktop program so you don’t get duplicate notifications while you’re working.

 > Realize you forgot something after leaving the office?
 Tell a coworker in Teams.